20+ Interesting Facts About Languages In Croatia

 How do you say Croatia in Croatian?

-Croatian in Croatian is Hrvatski.
+“Croatia” in Croatian is Hrvatska.
+The language “Croatian” is Hrvatski.

 What type of language is Croatian?